 Beijing Shangke has been entitled to an exemption from income tax for first two years and 50% reduction for the next three years from its first profitable year as a "software enterprise".
 It has also been qualified as "high and new technology enterprise" and enjoys a preferential income tax rate of 15% from 2013 to 2018.
 The privileges cannot be applied simultaneously.
-Beijing Shangke applied the privilege of "software enterprise" and was exempted from income tax in 2016 and 2017, and enjoyed a preferential income tax rate of 12.5% in 2018.
+Beijing Shangke applied the privilege of "software enterprise" and was exempted from income tax rate of 12.5% in 2018.